hnikolov/THRII_USB_Pedal/README.md

 - ST7789 controller is selected and SPI is configured in User_Setup.h of TFT_eSPI library source!

-**BEHAVIOUR AFTER INITIAL COMMIT**
+**CURRENT BEHAVIOUR**
 - No analogue input support (for now)
 - The AudioVolume and GuitarVolume parameters are shown as bars (GA) on the right part of the TFT screen i.s.o. the analogue pedals values (P).
+- At start-up and connection with THR, GUI shows "INITIALIZING" and then "*THR* PANEL".
+  It checks and prints the actual THR name, e.g., in my case *THR* = **THR10II-W**.
-- At start-up and connection with THR, GUI shows "THR Local".
-It changes to a User preset name when selected from the THRII amp
+  It changes to a User preset name when selected from the THRII amp or by pressing Button 6.
 - The GUI continues to work even THR is disconnected after that (useful to test pure GUI features)
 - User preset name changes to orange + (*) when settings are changed
   - This status is remembered (in the original code it was not)